DynoRobotics/UnityRos2/README.md

 Installing
 ----------

-The following steps show how to build the example Unity/ROS2 project on Linux:
+The following steps describe how to install the example Unity/ROS2 project on Linux and Windows 10:

 Linux
 -----